-Flexibility and functionality will characterize the physical space, which will include workstations, teaching space, project storage and a tool resource area.
-Trained staff will be on hand during all open hours: greeting, supervising, supporting and teaching users as needed.
+Flexibility and functionality characterize the physical space, which includes workstations, teaching space, project storage and a tool resource area.
+Trained staff are on hand during all open hours to greet, supervise, support and teach users.

 ShopSpace is the brainchild of people who love crafts, especially metal and wood work, and who want to share that passion with others.
 Empowering individuals to envision and create is the foundation of our approach.
-This will be a safe, supportive, and creative and accessible environment.
+We strive to provide a safe, supportive, and creative, and accessible environment to our community.

-ShopSpace programming will start with a focus on metalworking and evolve based on the needs and wants of the community we serve and will be focused on creating a dynamic, self-supporting organization with diverse income streams and ever-changing opportunities for the community to build, create, learn and play.
+ShopSpace programming started with a focus on metalworking and will evolve based on the needs and wants of the community we serve.
+We are focused on creating a dynamic, self-supporting organization with ever-changing opportunities for the community to build, create, learn and play.
 Future programming may include expanded capacity for woodworking, textiles and other crafts that utilize costly infrastructure, machinery and tools.

 Raleigh has earned national recognition as a center of innovation, creativity and entrepreneurship.
 Our population is increasingly divers, and our culture reflects national trends toward "do-it-yourself," a focus on locally-made and handcrafted goods, and an appreciation for arts, crafts and design.

 The NCSU College of Design has long been a creative center, and graduates of the program are remaining in the area as young professionals and key influencers.
 Similar ventures have succeeded in other highly-educated, creative regions of the country; ShopSpace has a high potential for success since there is a distinct lack of such flexible space in the Triangle.

 Group Classes: Metalworking classes for 2-5 people

 Private Classes: One-on-one time with professional metal workers.